-- Red dog ears need attention — Underlying causes of red ears can be dangerous for a dog’s health.
+- Red dog ears require attention — Dogs’ ears aren’t normally red, and the underlying causes of red ears can be dangerous for a dog’s health.

 - An ear infection is the most common cause of red ears — Ear infections are usually caused by bacteria, yeast, or allergies.

 - Dogs need their ears cleaned often — Use vet-approved products to clean your dog’s ears and prevent infection.

 Redness inside a dog’s ear can be a sign of various underlying issues, from ear infections to allergies, ear mites, parasites, and more.
 As a dog owner, it’s important to be aware of the potential causes of redness and understand how to identify symptoms early on.

 In this article, we’ll provide you with an overview of the most common reasons why your dog’s ears are red, along with tips on how to examine your pet’s ears closely and seek appropriate veterinary care when needed.